WestDRI/rcmodules22/content/julia/julia-03-threads-slow-series.md

 println("total = ", total)
 ```

-On Uu I get 10.87s, 10.36s, 11.07s.
-Here `@time` also includes JIT compilation time (marginal here).
-Let's switch to
+On the training cluster I get 10.87s, 10.36s, 11.07s.
+Here `@time` also includes JIT compilation time
-`@btime` from BenchmarkTools: it runs the code several times, reports the shortest time, and prints the result only
+(marginal here).
+Let's switch to `@btime` from BenchmarkTools: it runs the code several times, reports the
-once.
-Therefore, with `@btime` you don't need to precompile the code.
+shortest time, and prints the result only once.
+Therefore, with `@btime` you don't need to precompile the
+code.

 ```julia
 using BenchmarkTools